Errors and reverts¶

 No errors-as-types¶

-Fourier has no Result, no Option, no error-typed return.
+Fourier has no Result, no Option, and no error-typed return.
 Failure modes are communicated either through a bool / uint return value checked by the caller, or through a hard revert that aborts the tx.
-The norm in the stdlib is to return 1 for success and revert on any precondition failure.
+The convention in the stdlib is to return 1 for success and revert on any precondition failure.

 Revert payload conventions¶